knowledgetranslation/process/how_to_make_a_quality_website.md

 	* With these new definitions, we can resolve conflicts by giving more weight to costs/difficulties affecting users over developers/designers over content creators over planners over theoretical purity.
 But, as always, solutions should ideally improve things for multiple/all constituencies.

-	* Note that this principle does not mean we should always defer to what each constituency wants or says they want; it means that in cases of conflict we should look at evidence and use that evidence to prioritize benefits to users over authors, etc. We always prioritize evidence over expert opinion.
+	* Note that this principle does not mean we should always defer to what each constituency wants or says they want; it means that in cases of conflict we should look at evidence and use that evidence to prioritize benefits to users over authors, etc.[^7] We always prioritize evidence over expert opinion.

-1. No single user is more important than another user.[^7]
+1. No single user is more important than another user.[^8]

 	* e.g. mobile users need the same access to the same content as desktop users, disabled users need the same access to the same content as able users, etc.